 6. Test the waters

-7. The fire prevention starter pack
+7. Install a fire prevention starter pack

 We don’t like to think of worst-case scenarios, but it’s important to be prepared for them.
-Have a small first-aid kit, flashlights, potable water, blankets, the last season of Outlander downloaded onto your smart tablet — anything that would help you in an emergency.
+Have a small first-aid kit, flashlights, potable water, blankets, the first season of Ted Lasso downloaded onto your phone — anything that would help you in an emergency.